halcyonseeker/leibowitz/README.md

         "SB-IMPL::PATTERN is not of type VECTOR" from an `aref` call in `library-path-indexable-p`, I gather this is because pathname patterns are formed differently.
+- [ ] The library methods `list-data`, `list-tags`, and `query` should have a `:filter` argument for specifying a function with which to process the output; if used carefully this could also be used to reduce both the code and the asymptotic runtime complexity of the current web and command-line listing functions.

 ### Web